-The slow recovery of the housing market, the tightening of credit standards, the passage of additional federal rules and regulations that further limit the ability of both the WVHDF and non-profit organizations to originate and close affordable housing assistance loans, the reduction and/or elimination of access to USDA RD Section 502 loan program, and the lack of private lender participation in the HOME Leverage Loan Program will continue to have an adverse effect on the ability of the WVHDF to provide single family housing through in the NewHOME Program, the HOME Leverage Loan Program, and the HOME CHDO Program.
+Limited economic development, the delayed recovery of the housing market, the tightening of credit standards, the passage of additional lending rules and regulations, the reduction of access to the USDA RD Section 502 loan program, limited private lender participation in the HOME Leverage Loan Program and the changes in the HOME Program regulations will continue to have an adverse impact on the ability of the WVHDF to provide affordable single-family and rental housing through in the NewHOME Program, the HOME Leverage Loan Program, HOMErent and the HOME CHDO Program.

-The homeownership programs procedures and guidelines continue to be subject to review and revision to insure compliance with federal and State lending laws and regulations in an effort to increase the participation by private lenders, governmental agencies, and local non-profit organizations.
+The homeownership programs procedures and guidelines will be subject to regular review and revision by the WVHDF to insure compliance with federal and State lending laws and regulations in an effort to increase the participation by private lenders, governmental agencies, and local non-profit organizations.